NVRC's art display program offers opportunities for local artists to showcase their work.

 When to apply

 There are two intakes each year and the art will be displayed for a six-month period.
-Display periods are mid-February to mid-August and mid-August to mid-February.- The application deadline for artwork exhibited from February to August: the first Wednesday in January.
+Display periods are mid-February to mid-August and mid-August to mid-February.- The application deadline for artwork exhibited from August to February is the first Tuesday in July: Tuesday, July 7, 2026

-The application deadline for artwork exhibited from August to February: the first Wednesday in July.
+- The application deadline for artwork exhibited from February to August is the first Tuesday in January: Tuesday, January 5, 2027

 Selection criteria